-ZOOMER U VICE PRESIDENT DAVID CRAVIT WAS RECENTLY INTERVIEWED ON THIS TOPIC ON ZOOMER RADIO.
+ZOOMER U VICE PRESIDENT DAVID CRAVIT WAS INTERVIEWED ON THIS TOPIC ON ZOOMER RADIO.
 LISTEN TO WHAT HE HAD TO SAY.

 The word “retirement” carries with it an either/or: you were working and then you stopped.

 Traditionally, this happened at age 65.
 The model was straightforward: you entered the workforce in your young 20s, working for forty years or so, stopped at 65 and lived off your accumulated savings and pension until your death, which usually came about 10-15 years later.

 Today that model is disappearing.
 More and more Zoomers are not retiring “on schedule” at 65.
 The trend is unstoppable because several different forces are exerting themselves all at the same time.
 It’s a perfect storm, in a sense, blowing away either/or retirement:

 - Radical longevity – Today a reasonably healthy 65 year old can look forward to 20 years or more of life span…and we’re just getting started.
 The fastest-growing age group, in percentage terms, is centenarians.
 If you stop working at 65 and you need to fund 20, 25, 30 or more years ahead, this dramatically increases the burden on your accumulated savings/pension package.
 Where will the money come from?

 - Underfunding – The Baby Boomer generation is seriously underfunded.
 About half of Canadians in the immediate pre-retirement age group (55-65) have no company pension.
 Only a third have savings and investments (excluding their home) of $100,000 or more.
 If income disappears at 65, the pension/savings package won’t be enough.=